-The key to developing these approaches is to shift the focus of enforcement towards perpetrators' awareness.
-Current regulatory tools aim to influence peoples' motivations, mainly by offering sanctions ex-post.
-Behavioral ethics findings indicate that we should instead focus on awareness and trigger more genuine moral deliberation by potential perpetrators ex-ante at the time ethical decisions are being made.
-The basic goal in regulating conduct, therefore, should not be only to improve underlying incentives structures (since perpetrators are not necessarily aware of them), but also (and mainly) to improve deliberation and ethical engagement.
+The key to developing these approaches is to shift the focus of enforcement to perpetrators' awareness.
+Current regulatory tools aim to influence people’s motivations, mainly by providing ex-post sanctions.
+In contrast, BE findings indicate that we should instead trigger more genuine moral deliberation by potential perpetrators ex ante, at the time ethical decisions are being made.
+In regulating conduct, therefore it is not sufficient to increase the effectiveness of underlying incentive structures (since perpetrators are not necessarily aware of them): it is more important to improve deliberation and ethical engagement.

-This can be achieved by directly targeting the awareness of perpetrators.
-Numerous types of regulatory tools can be used to trigger deliberation by potential wrongdoers.
-Ethical Nudges, moral reminders, and a variety of de-biasing mechanisms, if designed appropriately, can address the problem of ordinary unethicality by prompting perpetrators to use System-2 thinking and override self-serving biases.
-These techniques can prompt potential wrongdoers to consider the effects of their actions, to view the situations from the perspective of potential victims, or to report their decision to an objective third party.
-Targeting perpetrators' awareness can be done in a variety of ways, depending on the specifics of the particular bias hindering candid ethical deliberation in each specific case.
-Thus, if a perpetrator engages in motivated reasoning and interprets a situation in a way that makes it difficult to see the wrongfulness of her actions, it might be necessary to alert her to the true nature of the situations.
-Alternatively, if a perpetrator is morally disengaged, that is, aware of the facts of situation but finds ways to justify her misconduct, her behavior may be improved by an ethical nudge emphasizing the moral dilemma for her, or by a reminder regarding possible legal sanctions.
+Several types of regulatory tools can be used to trigger deliberation by potential wrongdoers.
+Ethical nudges, moral reminders, and a variety of de-biasing mechanisms, if designed appropriately, can address the problem of ordinary unethicality by encouraging perpetrators to use System-2 thinking and override self-serving biases.
+These techniques can prompt potential wrongdoers to consider the effects of their actions, to view the situations from the perspective of potential victims, or to report their decisions to an objective third party.
+The choice of regulatory tool depends on the particular bias hindering ethical deliberation.
+Thus, if a perpetrator engages in motivated reasoning and interprets a situation in a way that makes it difficult to see the wrongfulness of her actions, it may be necessary to alert her to the true nature of the situation.
+Alternatively, if a perpetrator is morally disengaged – that is, he is aware of the facts of the situation, but finds ways to justify his misconduct – an ethical nudge emphasizing the moral dilemma or a reminder of possible legal sanctions may be effective in preventing misconduct.
 To illustrate these concepts, consider again the contractor in Jacob & Youngs, Inc. v.
-Kent, assuming the contractor makes a biased interpretation of the contract, leading him to believe he is not in breach.
-In such a case, it might be possible to prevent wrongdoing by requiring the contractor to document and explain in writing some of his decisions in performing the contract.
-Even if such reports are never read by the other party, the mere act of writing them might trigger a more candid deliberative process by the contractor in a way that could lead to a less biased interpretation.
-Alternatively, if the contractor knows he is in breach, but is morally disengaged and excuses this fact as harmless, it might be useful to alert him to the possible legal consequences of breach, and offer an ethical nudge in the form of a reminder of the possible legal sanction.
-The use of such mechanisms must be thoughtful and targeted, as to avoid the dangers of moral numbing.
-For instance, if contractors are made to document every aspect of their work, this exercise may lose its potency as a moral reminder.
-Also, of course, the cost of instituting such a requirement might be extremely high, making it impracticable.
-Similarly, if people are constantly reminded of possible legal sanctions or of the moral meaning of potential transgressions, such reminders will lose any force.
+Kent.
+Let us assume he made a biased interpretation of the contract, which led him to believe that he was not in breach of it.
+It might have been possible to prevent this wrongdoing by requiring him to document and explain in writing some of his decisions in performing the contract.
+Even if such reports are never read by the other party, the mere act of writing them may trigger a more candid deliberative process by the contractor that could lead to a less biased interpretation.
+Alternatively, if we assume the contractor knew he was in breach, but was morally disengaged and excused this fact as harmless, it might have been useful to alert him to the possible legal consequences of contract breach by providing an ethical nudge in the form of a reminder of the possible legal sanction.
+The use of such tools must be thoughtful and targeted, so as to avoid the dangers of moral numbing.
+For instance, if contractors are made to document every aspect of their work, this exercise may lose its potency as a moral reminder; in addition, the cost of instituting such a documenting requirement might be extremely high, making it impracticable.
+And if people are constantly reminded of possible legal sanctions or of the moral meaning of potential transgressions, such reminders will lose any force.